Install Redpanda for Kubernetes with minikube

 Use the verification procedure in the cert-manager documentation to verify that cert-manager is deployed correctly.

-- Run the following command to use Helm to add the Redpanda chart repository and update it:
+- To use Helm to add the Redpanda chart repository and update it:

 helm repo add redpanda https://charts.vectorized.io/ && \